ni/nimi-python/docs/niscope/class.rst

     .. py:attribute:: trigger_window_low_level

         Pass the lower voltage threshold you want the digitizer to use for  window triggering.
-        The digitizer triggers when the trigger signal enters or leaves  the window you specify with :py:data:`niscope.Session.trigger_window_low_level` and :py:data:`niscope.Session.trigger_window_high_level`.
+        The digitizer triggers when the trigger signal enters or leaves  the window you specify with :py:attr:`niscope.Session.trigger_window_low_level` and :py:attr:`niscope.Session.trigger_window_high_level`.
         Units: Volts
         Valid Values:
         The values of the Vertical Range and Vertical Offset parameters in  :py:meth:`niscope.Session.configure_vertical` determine the valid range for the  Low Window Level on the channel you use as the Trigger Source parameter  in :py:meth:`niscope.Session.ConfigureTriggerSource`.
 The value you pass for this parameter  must meet the following conditions.